 When considering ideas, it is important that proposals have high potential for making meaningful, positive change within their targeted communities.

 Detailed proposals should contain elements of social entrepreneurship, innovation and community-building while including avenues to recognize, celebrate and champion equity, diversity, and inclusion, as well as community collaboration and partnership.
 They should also be realistic, feasible and achievable, including clear indicators and measurements of impact and/or success.
 It is critical that proposals be unique and authentically connected to genuine team interest, and that there is a genuine commitment to working collaboratively with a community partner.

 Judges look for the following from all submissions:

 - Ideas that are compelling, unique and creative

 - Plans that will clearly make a positive difference when implemented

-- Proposals that are focused, realistic, feasible and achievable
+- Detailed proposals that are focused, realistic, feasible and achievable

 - Plans that contain opportunities for community groups and businesses to be involved and participate